Therapeutic Yoga Method

 • Consistency is key!
 The benefits of Therapeutic Yoga don't just manifest after one class; they build over time.
 Every moment on the mat, is an investment in your well-being.
 By remaining engaged and showing up, even on days when it feels challenging, you're nurturing a relationship with yourself that's rooted in love, patience, care and understanding.
 For best results aim to practice at least 2-4x per week.
 But remember, practicing once a week is better than not at all, so if you can only get to the studio one time a week it's a victory.

-Meet Ayla, owner and founder of Clarity of Heart Yoga
+Meet Ayla, studio owner and creator of the Therapeutic Yoga Method

-My mission is to share a method of yoga that’s not just another form of exercise, but rather, a system specifically designed to help people regain their natural ranges of mobility and movement, and to remain pain free for as long as possible.
+My mission is to share a method of yoga that goes beyond exercise—one that is specifically designed to help people regain natural mobility, move with ease, and remain pain-free for as long as possible.

-For many years of my life, I dealt with chronic pain, broken bones, and traumas that left me depressed, disconnected and uncertain about how to heal.
-It wasn’t until I discovered yoga that I began to truly connect with myself and find a path to healing.
+For many years, I struggled with chronic pain, broken bones, and traumas that left me feeling disconnected and uncertain about how to heal.
+It wasn’t until I discovered yoga that I truly began to reconnect with myself and find a path forward.

 Visit Us